phenomecentre/peakPantheR/README.md

 `peakPantheR` implements functions to detect, integrate and report pre-defined features in MS files using XCMS3.
 It is designed for:

--   Real time feature detection and integration (*realTimeAnnotation*)
+-   **Real time** feature detection and integration (see [Real Time Annotation](http://htmlpreview.github.io/?https://github.com/phenomecentre/peakPantheR/blob/develop/inst/doc/real-time-annotation.html))
+    -   process `multiple` compounds in `one` file at a time
--   Post-acquisition feature detection, integration and reporting (*parallelAnnotation*)
+-   **Post-acquisition** feature detection, integration and reporting (see [Parallel Annotation](http://htmlpreview.github.io/?https://github.com/phenomecentre/peakPantheR/blob/develop/inst/doc/parallel-annotation.html))
+    -   process `multiple` compounds in `multiple` files in `parallel`, store results in a `single` object

 Installation
 ------------